appelmar/gdalcubes_cpp/doc/docs/R.md

 ```

 ## Getting started

-The package includes a vignette that illustrates the basic concepts and funcitonality on a small (< 1 GB) MODIS dataset (see `vignettes/getting_started.Rmd`).
+- The package includes a vignette that illustrates the basic concepts and funcitonality on a small (< 1 GB) MODIS dataset (see `vignettes/getting_started.Rmd`).
+- Read the [tutorial](S2R.md) how to process Sentinel 2 images with the gdalcubes R package.